Skarsnik/Button-Mash/Readme.md

 It currently support SNES Classic hacked with Hakchi2 CE, Arduino based solution for real hardware (using Nintendo Spy firmware), Usb2Snes and regular controllers.

+Note: the USB handling of the FxPax/Sd2Snes has up to five frames of jitter at all times.
+If you're using one of those flash carts and you want an input display that is more accurate than that, you'll need a hardware device like a RetroSpy.

 # Skins

 Regular Skin follow Nintendo Spy format so you can reuse skin written for it (see https://github.com/jaburns/NintendoSpy)